awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

 1. When creating a new security configuration on the **Security configurations** page, select **Configure EC2 Instance metadata service** under the **EC2 Instance Metadata Service** setting\.
 This configuration is supported only in Amazon EMR 5\.23\.1, 5\.27\.1, 5\.32 or later, and 6\.2 or later\.

 1. For the **Minimum Instance Metadata Service Version** option, select either:
    + **Turn off IMDSv1 and only allow IMDSv2**, if you want to allow only IMDSv2 on this cluster\.
-See [Transition to using Instance Metadata Service Version 2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html#instance-metadata-transition-to-version-2) in the *Amazon EC2 User Guide for Linux Instances*\.
+See [Transition to using instance metadata service version 2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html#instance-metadata-transition-to-version-2) in the *Amazon EC2 User Guide for Linux Instances*\.
    + **Allow both IMDSv1 and IMDSv2 on cluster**, if you want to allow IMDSv1 and session\-oriented IMDSv2 on this cluster\.

 1. For IMDSv2, you can also configure the allowable number of network hops for the metadata token by setting the **HTTP put response hop limit** to an integer between `1` and `64`\.

 For more information, see [Configure the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-See [Configure Instance Details](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html#configure_instance_details_step) and [Configure the Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+See [Configure instance details](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html#configure_instance_details_step) and [Configure the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) in the *Amazon EC2 User Guide for Linux Instances*\.